akachaik/BlazorTailwind/README.md

 # BlazorTailwind

-Thiis smaple project that show how to use Tailswindcss in blazor application
+This is smaple project that show how to use Tailswindcss in blazor application